ghacks Technology News

 Firefox BarTab, Load Tabs On Demand

 It does not really make sense to keep all tabs in the RAM all the time.
 Think about it.
 The monitor resolution limits the number of tabs that are shown to the user at the same time in default view.
-And practically, there can only be one active tab per browser window.
+And practically, there can only be one active tab per browser window unless you use a browser like Vivaldi which may display multiple sites in a single tab.

 BarTab does that.
-The extension has been this popular, that the developers have included part of its code in the upcoming Firefox 4 browser.
+The extension has been this popular, that Mozilla has included part of its code in the upcoming Firefox 4 browser.

-The extension offers more features and improvements, unlike Mozilla’s implementation, which only uses the functionality for the browser’s session restore.
+The extension offers more features and improvements when compared to Mozilla's implementation which only uses the functionality for the browser's session restore feature.

 Some users may have sites open that they want to access all the time.
 The preferences have an option to whitelist domains, so that they are not unloaded after inactivity, and always loaded if tabs are restored from a previous browsing session.